wisejoel77/wise-discord-webhook/README.md

 Read your message from a text file and post it automatically — perfect for announcements, logs, or notifications.

 ---
+Watch the Tutotial or Preview here: <video src="Tutorial or Preview.mp4" controls width="500"></video>
+---

 # 📂 Repository Structure